rabsingh/Capstone-Project/README.md

 ### 7.4 Performance Testing
 - Google Lighthouse was used to test the performance of the website.
-- The results of the tests are screenshot below.
+- The results of the tests showed a performance of 93.
+- Screenshot of complete test results are listed below.

 ![Google Lighthouse Performance](shopping_list_app/media/readme_images/Lighthouse1.png)
 ![Google Lighthouse Performance](shopping_list_app/media/readme_images/Lighthouse2.png)